-Ceramext™ technology has developed a newly patented hot-forging process that can transform even low-cost waste materials into advanced impermeable high strength patented ceramic compositions.
-Many new ceramic compositions are derived from waste materials including reservoir sediments, mine tailings, quarry fines, biomass ash, garbage incinerator ash, and coal fly ash.
-These waste materials, without using binders, can produce high quality floor, wall and roof tiles, building cladding, bricks, pavers, and other ceramic products suitable for marketing at competitive prices.
-With Ceramext™ technology, technology, porcelain quality tiles can be efficiently produced by only screening raw waste materials, eliminating expensive grinding and spray drying steps.
+Ceramext™ technology has developed a newly patented hot-forging process that can transform even low cost waste materials into advanced impermeable high strength patented ceramic compositions.
+Many new ceramic compositions are derived from waste materials including mine tailings, quarry fines, reservoir sediments, biomass ash, and coal fly ash.
+These waste materials, without using binders, can produce high quality floor, wall and roof tiles, building cladding, bricks, pavers, countertops and other ceramic products suitable for marketing at competitive prices.
+With Ceramext™ technology, porcelain quality tiles can be efficiently produced by only screening raw waste materials, eliminating expensive grinding and spray drying steps.